 Advice & Assistance

-This section answers some basic industrial questions, but should not be seen as a replacement for industrial advice specific to your situation.
-Please contact your local Branch office for further assistance.
+The below section answers some basic industrial questions, but should not be seen as a replacement for industrial advice specific to your situation.

-For general information on your employment conditions, click here.
+For further general information on your employment conditions, click here.

 - How do I find out my entitlements?